-- First, create a new user on the server for the developer.
+- Create a new user on the server for the developer.

 - Adjust your website to use this new username.
 Make sure you select the option to copy files to the new user.

-- Once the website is functioning under the new username, you can share the new credentials with your website developer.
+- When the website is functioning under the new username, share the new credentials with your website developer.

 - When the website developer is finished with their work, change the username back to your original username.
 This ensures only you have access again to your site.

-- Finally, delete the user you created for the developer.
+- Delete the user you created for the developer.